okeeblow/DistorteD/DistorteD-Floor/README.md

 # Cooltrainer::DistorteD

-`DistorteD-Ruby` is the core file-handling code for `DistorteD-Jekyll`.
+`DistorteD-Core` is the core file-handling code for `DistorteD-Jekyll`.

 ## Installation